 In 1971, Michael and Jeanne returned to California.
 Michael began his training in Internal Medicine at Valley Medical Center in Fresno, completing the program in 1974, becoming Board Certified in Internal Medicine that year.
 He established a private practice of Internal Medicine in Fresno and practiced medicine actively until his retirement in August 2000.
 In 1990, Michael was honored by being named a Distinguished Alumnus of California State University Fresno.
 In 1991, Michael was elected a Fellow of the Aerospace Medical Association.
 In 1994, he was elected a Fellow of the American College of Physicians (FACP).
 Also in 1994, Michael was honored as a Distinguished Alumnus of Wasatch Academy.
 In 2007, Michael received the Washington University School of Medicine Alumni Achievement Award.

-In 1976, Michael was appointed an Assistant Clinical Professor of Medicine, University of California San Francisco, School of Medicine, and taught in the UCSF Fresno medical training program until this past year.
+In 1976, Michael Adams was appointed an Assistant Clinical Professor of Medicine, University of California San Francisco, School of Medicine, and taught in the UCSF Fresno medical training program until this past year.

 In 1971, upon returning to California, Michael rejoined the California Air National Guard as flight surgeon and pilot-physician.
 He continued to fly with the 194th Fighter-Interceptor Squadron as a pilot-physician in the T-33A and as the 144th USAF Clinic Commander.
 In 1988, he was promoted to Brigadier General and assigned as the Air National Guard Assistant to the Strategic Air Command’s Surgeon General at Offutt AFB, NE.
 In 1991, he was promoted to Major General and became the Deputy Surgeon General, United States Air Force, for Air National Guard Affairs at Bolling AFB, Washington, D.C.
 Michael retired in 1993 with a wonderful ceremony at Bolling AFB.